Randomization tests for peer effects in group formation experiments: Extensions

 In summary, it is possible to test the null hypotheses $\tilde{H}_0$ and $\tilde{H}_0^{\h_1,\h_2}$ using the procedures in Section~\ref{section:valid}, regardless of the validity of Assumption~\ref{asst:properly-specified}.
 The price paid for the additional flexibility is that rejecting the null becomes less informative, since the alternative hypothesis includes channels of interference that were otherwise ruled out by Assumption~\ref{asst:properly-specified}.

-At present, there is little guidance for applied researchers on specifying exposure mappings, in part because these mappings can be highly context dependent.
+As we discuss in the main text, there is little guidance for applied researchers on specifying exposure mappings, in part because these mappings can be highly context dependent.
 Thus, developing recommendations for exposure mappings in practice, as well as assessing sensitivity to those choices, is a necessary next step.
-See \citet{savje2019} for discussion of inference with a misspecified exposure mapping, and \citet{leung2019causal} for discussion of approximate exposures.